openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 policy.

 # Profiles {#profiles}
-This section is a profile of the following IETF SecEvent specifications:
+This section is a profile of the following IETF Security Event specifications:

 * Security Event Token (SET) {{RFC8417}}
 * Push-Based SET Token Delivery Using HTTP {{RFC8935}}